mlund/faunus/docs/_docs/moves.md

 have equal intrinsic weight.
 Upon insertion, the new conformation is randomly oriented and placed on top of the mass-center of an exising molecule.
 That is, there is no mass center movement.
+If `keeppos` is activated, the raw coordinates from the conformation is used, i.e. no rotation and no mass-center overlay.

 ### Pivot